hsmith24/Detecting_Ransomware_Payments_With_Bitcoin_Data/README.md

 ### slides
-This folder contains the slide deck I used when presenting on this project.
+This folder contains the slide deck I used when presenting this project.

 ### presentation
-This folder contains an mp4 of me presenting on this project.
+This folder contains an mp4 of me presenting this project.